Skip to main content

 Overview

 Market Intelligence gives you a macro view of your competitive landscape.
-It connects leaderboard strength, local search visibility, map position, and review themes across the market tied to your active business context.
+It connects leaderboard strength, local search visibility, map position, market revenue estimates, estimated business value, and review themes across the market tied to your active business context.

 Leaderboard